 1972: “Peaceful Easy Feeling,” the third single from the Eagles’ debut album, was released.

 1975: Former Raspberries lead singer Eric Carmen released his first solo single, “All By Myself.”
-The record entered the pop charts a few weeks later and in March of 1976 became his biggest hit, reaching #2 on the Billboard Hot 100 and #1 on the Cash Box Top 100.
+The record entered the US pop charts a few weeks later and in March of 1976 and became his biggest hit, reaching #2 on the Billboard Hot 100 and #1 on the Cash Box Top 100.

 1976: The Sex Pistols, who had just released their first single, “Anarchy in the UK,” appeared on British television’s Today Show as a last-minute replacement for Queen.
 After interviewer Bill Grundy asked them about their controversial reputation, the band’s profanity-laced response caused a national uproar, but boosted record sales.
 The incident effectively ended Grundy’s career while simultaneously elevating the Sex Pistols to notoriety and signalling the arrival of mainstream punk rock.

 1978: The Doobie Brothers released their eighth studio album, Minute by Minute.
 The last to include members Jeff Baxter and John Hartman, it became the band’s first and only #1 album.
 At the 22nd Grammy Awards, the album won for Best Pop Vocal by a Duo or Group, and the hit single “What a Fool Believes” earned three Grammys, including Record of the Year.

 1979: Prince had his first #1 single when “I Wanna Be Your Lover” went to the top of the Billboard R&B chart.

 1979: Steve Forbert debuted on the Billboard Hot 100 with “Romeo’s Tune,” the lead single from his second album, Jackrabbit Slim.
 The song became Forbert’s biggest hit, reaching #11.